Linda Varone | Nurturing Spaces Feng Shui

 August 7, 2012 by Linda Varone

 You know about the Greenhouse Effect and its impact on Global Warming.
-But do you know about the Greenhouse Effect in your own home?
+Every time you get into a car on a sunny day and the interior of the car is hotter than the air outside, you are experiencing your own Greenhouse Effect.
+But do you know how the Greenhouse Effect works within your own home?
 Sunlight enters your home through your windows, bringing light energy and heat energy.
-Part of the heat energy cannot exit through the glass and is trapped in your home, making it hotter and hotter.
-This can be delightful on a cold winter’s day, but during the hot days of summer, it can be a killer.
-Either your air conditioning goes into overdrive or the space stays hot.
-(The all-glass modern houses of the 50’s and 60’s were designed when fuel was cheap.)
+The glass in your windows traps the heat energy, causing your home to become hotter and hotter.
+This can be perfect on a cold winter’s day, but during the hot days of summer, either your air conditioning goes into overdrive or your home stays hot.
+(Note: The all-glass modern houses of the 1950s and ’60s were designed when fuel was cheap.)

 This is where smart window treatments come in.
-This taps into what our grandparents did to keep cool(er) and what is still done in Europe.
-For part of the day you want to block out sunlight – and heat- from your home.
-I have written about window treatments which open your views and connect you with nature You can have both, using the right window treatments.
+Learn how your grandparents kept cool(er) and what Europeans in old houses still do today.
+For part of the day, you want to block out sunlight and radiant heat from your home.
+I have written about window treatments that open your views and connect you with nature.
+You can have both, provided you use the right light and heat-blocking window treatments.

 View of palm tree against blue sky, through partially opened plantation shutter

-In hot climes plantation shutters are used to filter out light and allow cooling breezes to enter.
+In hot climates, plantation shutters are used to filter out light, allow cooling breezes to enter, and provide people with privacy.

 Learn how to use window treatments to keep your home cool.

-Air conditioning makes life easier during the hot months, but we don’t have to use it exclusively to keep cool.
-Re-claim some of the wisdom of your ancestors.
-Stay cool and save money and energy at the same time.
+Air conditioning makes life easier during the hot months, but we don’t have to rely on it exclusively to stay cool.
+Reclaim some of the wisdom of your ancestors.
+Use light and heat-blocking window treatments.
+Stay cool, save money, and conserve energy at the same time.

 plantation shutter photo by simonsimages

-Filed Under: Nature Tagged With: bedroom, views of nature, window treatments
+Filed Under: Interior Design, Nature Tagged With: bedroom, views of nature, window treatments

 Feng Shui and Self Help Books in the Bedroom, or a “Bookcase Filled with Nuns”